plone/training/docs/theming/theme_scratch.md

 # Create a Theme from scratch

 We're going to create a theme for **Plone 6 Classic UI** that is built from scratch.
 There are no dependencies except Bootstrap itself.
-This approach will allow you to change and extend the look and feeol of Plone to your needs.
+This approach will allow you to change and extend the look and feel of Plone to your needs.
 You will develop on the filesystem.
 You can add your package to any code repository e.g. GitHub and re-use it on different Plone sites.

 **Use Case**
 - Minimalistic theming approach for Plone Classic UI